joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/strings/lesson-notes/README2.md

 console.log(patternMatch("pfft"));
 ```

-Let's use a regular expression (often abbreviated regex) and the method `.match`, match will return `true` or `false` if there is a match.
+Let's use a regular expression (often abbreviated regex) and the method `.match`, match will return either an array of the matched values or null, depending on if there is a match.

 First, let's just try the letter a.